 Step To Collect Systems Metrics In ELK Stack

-This metricbeat will help you to check the loads and monitor all the servers at one place. you can also check the mounted disk using this modules.
+This metricbeat will help you to check the loads and monitor all the servers in one place. you can also check the mounted disk using this module.

 There’re lots of modules available along with Apache and much more it depends on what’re your requirements.

-you can customise this module which you don’t want to show in kibana and helps to identify the issues in the servers.
+you can customize this module which you don’t want to show in kibana and helps to identify the issues in the servers.

-Below are the steps for configuration this module.
+Below are the steps for the configuration of this module.

-Step 2 : Take a backup of original metric configuration file
+Step 2: Take a backup of the original metric configuration file

-Now make changes in configuration file to connect with elasticsearch.
+Now make changes in the configuration file to connect with elasticsearch.

 Now Elasticsearch settings,